 At the level of value, the design approach helps banks to find the particular uniqueness of their products and brands─something that will definitely distinguish the brand and its digital products from the many others already offered by competitors.

-Here are 5 CX tips to define and create an exceptional value for the customers:
+Here are five digital banking CX strategy tips to define and create an exceptional value for the customers:

 - if the product's functionality is not enough to ensure value and compete, seek ways to provide better usability;